The best idea from Steve Jobs

 Read the Five Laws of Loonshots

-Get a mix of science, business, and history delivered to your inbox once a month or so.
+Get a mix of science, business, and history delivered to your inbox.
 Stories that inspire, ideas you can use.

 “A groundbreaking book that spans industries and time” –Newsweek